 Zumba Calorie Burn

 A 150 pound person can burn approximately 540 calories in a one-hour Zumba class.
 As with yoga, your results may vary depending on your age, sex, weight, overall level of fitness and the intensity with which you move your body.
-You can gauge your level of exertion by your ability to converse during cardiovascular exercise -- the more difficult it is for you to speak a full sentence, the higher your heart rate and the more calories you're burning.
-Check with your doctor before embarking on a new exercise program.
+You can gauge your level of exertion by your ability to converse during cardiovascular exercise — the more difficult it is for you to speak a full sentence, the higher your heart rate and the more calories you're burning.